E-pythonofficial/E-pythonofficial/README.md

 I’m a passionate AIML Engineer and Full Stack Developer who loves solving problems, building impactful solutions, and teaching others how to code.
 - 🔭 Currently working on **My PDM Tutor** (AI-powered tutoring platform).
-- 🌱 Learning and Building in the world *Artificial Intelligence*, *Machine Learning*, *Data Science* & *Mobile Applications using Flutter* .
+- 🌱 Learning and Building in the world of *Artificial Intelligence*, *Machine Learning*, *Data Science* & *Mobile Applications using Flutter* .
 - 🎷 Fun fact: I play the saxophone, listening to music, singing and love listening to motivational quotes.

 ## 🛠️ Tech Stack